 The Difference Between An Appraisal, CMA and an AVM

-An appraisal and comparative market analysis is relatively similar in calculating a home’s value.
+An appraisal and comparative market analysis is relatively similar in calculating how much your home is worth.
 The major difference is who conducts them.
 An appraiser has guidelines to follow, where an agent has a bit more leeway in how they get to what a home is worth.

-An AVM uses public data like tax history, recent solds and the basic specs of the house included in the tax data to come up with a value.
+An AVM or automatic value uses public data like tax history, recent solds and the basic specs of the house included in the tax data to come up with a value of what your home may be worth.

 Where an AVM falls short is it is based on data only and no interpretation is made.
 An AVM will not make adjustments based on condition, location, etc…. where a real estate or appraiser will.